projecttacoma/fqm-execution/contributing.md

 ### Population Results with Equivalent DateTime Comparisons

-A commonly seen unexpected population result may come up for when two compared `DateTime` properties are thought to be equivalent.
+A commonly seen unexpected population result may come up when two compared `DateTime` properties are thought to be equivalent.
 When considering `DateTime` equivalencies, it is important to note the precision of the compared `DateTime` properties.

 Consider the following `DateTime` data:
 - a: "2021-12-01T08:00:00.000+00:00"